hackingishot/welcome-/README.md

 Tumblr - hackingishot
 Twitter - hackingishot

 In this GitHub Resources Collection, you will find starter code, lessons, and inspiration as you continue your hacking journey.
 Please feel free to reach out with any questions and/or memes.
-Happy Hacking.
+Happy Hacking!:)